| Brenda

 playing classical acoustic guitar and also arranged some of the songs.

 Mike Lease played bass, fiddle and bodrhan.
+'Lyonesse' was followed by, 'My Land'

 in 1983.
 Recorded again for RCA France, the balance of the material tipped